MT.Gov Web Archive FAQ

 The following content is challenging or impossible to archive: web-enabled databases requiring user input, information written in JavaScript, streaming audio, streaming video, navigation menus, and dynamic forms.
 Search boxes within archived web pages will not function.

-The state government web has used two domain names --- state.mt.us and mt.gov --- during the period archived by MT.GOV Connect and at times these domains have overlapped each other.
+The state government web has used two domain names --- state.mt.us and mt.gov Sometimes these domains have overlapped each other.
 A third domain named discoveringmontana.com appears to duplicate the other two domains.
-To do a thorough job of finding in the web collection all state pubs on a given topic, a researcher should check all three domains.
+Researchers should check all three domains.

 Our web crawler crawls just external, not internal domains.
 MT.Gov Web Archive does not crawl test or development web servers.